yuewang0120/Bivariate-Functional-Patterns-of-Lifetime-Medicare-Costs-among-ESRD-Patients/README.md

 ### Availability

 According to the data use agreement, the data cannot be made public.
 Those who wish to get access to the dataset could visit [USRDS SAFs](https://www.usrds.org/for-researchers/standard-analysis-files/) and submit a request.
 For reproducibility, we have created datasets that mimics the real USRDS data set used in the paper.
 The pseudo datasets are publicly available under `data` folder at the time of submission.
+The pseudo dataset is generated from the models in the paper using coefficients estimates from the original datast and simulated  covariates and errors.

 ### Description